JulienPeloton/PySM/README.txt

 This code generates full-sky simulations of Galactic foregrounds in intensity and polarization relevant for CMB experiments.
-The components simulated are: thermal dust, synchrotron, AME, and CMB.
-Free-free will be added soon.
+The components simulated are: thermal dust, synchrotron, AME, free-free, and CMB.

-Current version v-0.2 generates degree-scale smoothed maps, at Healpix Nside=256.
+Current version v-0.3 generates degree-scale smoothed maps, at Healpix Nside=512.
 There exist options to integrate over a top hat bandpass, and to add white instrument noise in intensity and polarization.
-Smaller-scales and different Nside available soon.

 There is scope for a few options for the model for each component, attempting to be consistent with current data.
-The current v-0.2 version has typically two options for each component.
+The current v-0.3 version has typically two options for each component.

 This code is based on the large-scale Galactic part of Planck Sky Model code and uses